DerBrunoIR/SprachAnalyse/README.md

 PS: This is a late upload.

+# Missing
+- code contains no comments
+- error messages are bad
+- bad input leads to runtime errors

 # How to run
 1. `pip install -r requirements.txt`
 2. [download](https://ffmpeg.org/download.html) FFmpeg and put it into project root